vhvitro/Hangman-Game/README.md

 >A complete dictionary with words that cover all difficulties: from easy to hard;

+>Menu selection ate the start of the game

+>Player's statistics saver

 >Error treatment for every player's input;

 >The player might choose if they want the tip describing the context of the word they'll try to guess or not.